Dangoo/svg-use-it/readme.md

-# SVGuseIt
+# SVG&lt;use&gt;It

 ## About

-In many web projects there are browser lists including IE10 and 11 which sadly don't support fragment identifiers on external resources.
+In many web projects there are browser lists including IE10 and 11 which sadly don't support SVG fragment identifiers on external resources.

-This polyfill solves this problem by simply inlining the references shapes from the given file **without user agent sniffing**.
+This polyfill solves this problem by simply inlining the referenced shapes from the given file **without user agent sniffing**.

 ## Usage